-Chart 13 Oil Price Shocks Have a Larger Effect on Price Levels in EMs worse policy tradeoffs, often forcing them to tighten to rein in inflation at the cost of substantially weakening growth.
-For many EMs, these tradeoffs may be compounded by concerns about access to international funding (owing to monetary tightening in AEs) and financial stability risks given domestic buildup of private debt.5
+Accordingly, a persistent shift to a more fragmented global environment-which would expose EMs to greater commodity price shocks and exchange rate pressures-would confront EM central banks with worse policy tradeoffs, often forcing them to tighten to rein in inflation at the cost of substantially weakening growth.
+For many EMs, these tradeoffs may be compounded by concerns about access to international funding (owing to monetary tightening in AEs) and financial stability risks given domestic buildup of private debt.